Black Hole-Neutron Star Binaries near Neutron Star Disruption Limit in the Mass Regime of Event GW230529: Abstract

 \section{Abstract}

-In May 2023, the LIGO Livingston observatory detected the likely black hole-neutron star (BHNS) merger GW230529\_181500.
+In May 2023, the LIGO–Virgo–KAGRA (LVK) Collaboration reported the likely black hole–neutron star (BHNS) merger GW230529\_181500.
+The signal was observed with high significance in only one detector, limiting constraints on the black hole spin and motivating our study of disruption in this mass regime.
 That event is expected to be the merger of a 2.5-4.5 $M_{\odot}$ primary with a secondary compact object of mass between 1.2-2.0 $M_{\odot}$.
 This makes it the first BHNS merger with a significant potential for the production of electromagnetic (EM) counterparts, and provides further evidence for compact objects existing within the suspected lower mass gap.
 To produce post-merger EM transients, the component of the black hole spin aligned with the orbital angular momentum must be sufficiently high, allowing the neutron star to be tidally disrupted.
 The disrupting BHNS binary may then eject a few percent of a solar mass of matter, leading to an observable kilonova driven by radioactive decays in ejecta, and/or a compact-binary GRB (cbGRB) resulting from the formation of an accretion disk and relativistic jet.
 Determining which mergers lead to disruption of the neutron star is necessary to predict the prevalence of EM signals from BHNS mergers, yet most BHNS simulations so far have been performed far from the minimum spin required for tidal disruption.
-Here, we use the Spectral Einstein Code (SpEC) to explore the behavior of BHNS mergers in a mass range consistent with GW230529\_181500 close to that critical spin, and compare our results against the mass remnant model currently used by the LVK collaboration to predict the probability of tidal disruption.
+Here, we use the Spectral Einstein Code (SpEC) to explore the behavior of BHNS mergers in a mass range consistent with GW230529\_181500 close to that critical spin, and compare our results against the mass remnant model currently used by the LVK Collaboration to predict the probability of tidal disruption.
 Our numerical results reveal the emergence of non-zero accretion disks even below the predicted NS disruption limit, of low mass but capable of powering cbGRBs.
-Our results also demonstrate that the remnant mass model underpredicts the disk mass for the DD2 EOS, while they are within expected modeling errors for SFHo.
+Our results also demonstrate that the remnant mass model underpredicts the disk mass for the DD2 equation of state (EOS), while they are within expected modeling errors for SFHo.
 The disruption limit itself, however, is not found to significantly differ from the predictions of the analytical model, unless remnant masses $M_{\rm rem}\lesssim 0.001M_\odot$ prove interesting observationally.
 In all of our simulations, any kilonova signal would be dim and most likely dominated by post-merger disk outflows.